gph82/mdciao/doc/index.rst

 ==================================

-The main goal of this Python library is to provide quick, "one-shot" command-line tools to analyze molecular simulation data using residue-residue distances, tyring to automate as much of the process as possible while being highly customizable.
+The main goal of this Python library is to provide quick, "one-shot" command-line tools to analyze molecular simulation data using residue-residue distances, tyring to automate as much as possible while remaining highly customizable.

 The analysis is based on contact-frequencies, i.e. the percentage of simulation time that two given residues find each other at a distances smaller or equal than a given